 After a few weeks, they returned to the mountain, but Ernie couldn’t quite remember where that rich gold ledge was.
 And after a few months of searching

 One conflicting bit of evidence against this story is Asa Russell himself.
 In an April 1955 Desert Magazine article, he states that he built a few cabins at the foot of Manly Peak and he planted locust trees and grapes at his cabin.
 I believe he is referring to Russell’s Camp, just a few miles away from Geologist’s.
 (The article does show a picture of him standing next to Geologist Cabin; however, this could have been a photo-op.)

-Research by Emmett Harder and Judy Palmer point to the cabin being built by Wallace Todd and Capt William Fison with help from Dr. John Wolff in the 1930s.
+Research by Emmett Harder and Judy Palmer points to the cabin being built by Wallace Todd and Capt.
+William Fison with help from Dr. John Wolff in the 1930s.
 Both Todd and Wolff were geologists.
-Capt Fison did most of the building, selecting all of the native stones and even hand carrying them to the site at times.
+Capt.
+Fison did most of the building, selecting all the native stones and even hand carrying them to the site himself.

 If you stay out at this wonderful cabin, please follow Backcountry Cabin Etiquette.
 Thank you for your effort to keep the place clean!